Want your kids to protect the planet? Teach them these unique ways to care for the environment that the whole family can do!

-You see, a garden is a fantastic way for your child to understand the growth process of a plant.
-She’ll learn that seeds sowed in the soil will later grow, all with a little help from water, the sun and good soil.
+A garden is also a fantastic way for your child to understand the growth process of a plant.
+She learns that seeds sowed in the soil can later grow, all with a little help from water, the sun, and good soil.

 4. Instill values of “enough”

-After all, less excess and consumption mean we use just enough resources without being wasteful.
+After all, less excess and consumption means we use just enough resources without being wasteful.
 And it’s not about never buying clothes or patching a hole for the tenth time.
 Instead, you could teach your child the values of: